BASIS OF PRESENTATION

 Certain prior year amounts have been reclassified to conform to the Fiscal 2022 presentation.

-The accompanying unaudited interim consolidated financial statements have been prepared in accordance with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X and do not include all of the information and notes required by generally accepted accounting principles in the United States of America (“GAAP”) for complete financial statements.
-Similarly, the March 2021 consolidated balance sheet data was derived from audited financial statements but does not include all disclosures required by GAAP.
-In the opinion of management, the accompanying unaudited interim consolidated financial statements contain all normal and recurring adjustments necessary to fairly state the consolidated financial position, results of operations and cash flows of VF for the interim periods presented.
-Operating results for the three and six months ended September 2021 are not necessarily indicative of results that may be expected for any other interim period or for Fiscal 2022.
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X and do not include all of the information and notes required by generally accepted accounting principles in the United States of America (“GAAP”) for complete financial statements.
+Similarly, the March 2021 condensed consolidated balance sheet was derived from audited financial statements but does not include all disclosures required by GAAP.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all normal and recurring adjustments necessary to fairly state the consolidated financial position, results of operations and cash flows of VF for the interim periods presented.
+Operating results for the three months ended June 2021 are not necessarily indicative of results that may be expected for any other interim period or for Fiscal 2022.
 For further information, refer to the consolidated financial statements and notes included in VF’s Annual Report on Form 10-K for the year ended April 3, 2021 (“Fiscal 2021 Form 10-K”).

-In preparing the interim consolidated financial statements, management makes estimates and assumptions that affect amounts reported in the interim consolidated financial statements and accompanying notes.
+In preparing the condensed consolidated financial statements, management makes estimates and assumptions that affect amounts reported in the condensed consolidated financial statements and accompanying notes.
 The duration and severity of the novel coronavirus ("COVID-19") pandemic, which is subject to uncertainty, continues to impact VF's business.
 Management's estimates and assumptions have contemplated both current and expected impacts related to COVID-19 based on available information.
 Actual results may differ from those estimates.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.